 No trustee, officer, or employee of G.distributors, LLC ("G.distributors" or the "Distributor"), the Adviser, or an affiliated company receives any compensation from the Fund for serving as an Officer or Trustee of the Fund.
-The Fund pays each Trustee who is not a director, officer, or employee of the Adviser, or any of its affiliates, an annual retainer of \$18,000 plus \$2,000 for each Board meeting attended.
+The Fund pays each Trustee who is not a director, officer, or employee of the Adviser, or any of its affiliates, an annual retainer of \$9,000 plus \$2,000 for each Board meeting attended.
 Each such Trustee is reimbursed by the Fund for any out of pocket expenses incurred in attending meetings.
-All Board committee members receive \$500 per meeting attended and the Chairman of the Audit Committee and the Lead Independent Trustee each receives an annual fee of \$2,000.
-The Chairman of the ad hoc Proxy Voting Committee and Nominating Committee each receives \$1,000 annually.
-A Trustee may receive a single meeting fee, allocated among the participating funds in the Fund Complex, for participation in certain meetings held on behalf of multiple funds.
+(All Board committee members receive \$500 per meeting attended and the Chairman of the Audit Committee and the Lead Independent Trustee each receives an annual fee of \$2,000.)
+The Chairman of the ad hoc Proxy Voting Committee and the Nominating Committee each receives a \$1,000 annual fee.
+A Trustee may receive a single meeting fee, allocated among the participating funds in the Fund Complex, for participation in certain meetings held on behalf of the multiple funds.
 Trustees who are directors or employees of the Adviser or an affiliated company receive no compensation or expense reimbursement from the Fund.

 The following table sets forth certain information regarding the compensation of the Fund's Trustees.
-Although Officers, including the Chief Compliance Officer, may be compensated by the Fund, no Officer or person affiliated with the Fund received compensation in excess of \$60,000 from the Fund for the fiscal year ended December 31, 2023.
+No Officer or person affiliated with the Fund received compensation in excess of \$60,000 from the Fund for the fiscal year ended December 31, 2023.